 Our clientele includes a variety of businesses whose products, services and interests are focused on the evolution of the communications industry, including wireless and traditional wireline communications service providers, cable multiple systems operators (MSOs) as well as technology companies, media and entertainment companies, and financial services firms that invest in the communications industry.
 Our clients are principally located in the United States, United Kingdom and Western Europe.
 We believe we are unique in our ability to provide a comprehensive business and technology solution to the communications industry, including strategy consulting and business planning, organizational development, market research and analysis, product/service definition and launch, customer acquisition and retention, program management, technical support, process modeling and software solutions for business support systems and operations support systems.
-Our software and application development capabilities are primarily targeted to clients' revenue and service assurance, and data management initiatives.
+Our software and application development capabilities are evolving both organically and through strategic partnerships with product focused companies.
+Historically they were primarily targeted to clients' revenue and service assurance, and data management initiatives.